If your Fitbit isn’t showing any steps or miscalculates the number of steps, there are several things you can do to get it tracking accurately again.

 - Press and hold the button (or the back and bottom buttons) for 10 seconds until you see the Fitbit logo on the screen, and then release the button.

-- Your Fitbit restarts and shows your home screen once complete.
+- Your Fitbit restarts and shows your clock face once complete.

 You can also turn off and shut down your Fitbit and then power it back up!